rito2k/MTR/README.md

     Please make a selection:

 ## Backlog
-* Option to trigger daily maintenance scheduled task
 * Option to set MTR ressource account credentials
 * Option to set MTR proxy settings
-* Option to install the agent installer for MTR Premium portal management
+* Option to install the agent installer for MTR-Premium portal management

 ## FAQ